What is quantity reserved, on hand, available, etc?

 Windows

-Take a look at this video for an explanation of some of the quantities mentioned in this article shown on inFlow Cloud for Web.
+Take a look at this video for an explanation of some of the quantities.
+This video uses visuals from inFlow for the Web, but the quantity information also applies to inFlow for Windows.

 Quantity on Hand

-This number is the total you have physically available (including Qty Reserved) minus any items that have already been picked in a sales order (i.e. what’s still on your warehouse shelves).
+This number is the total you have physically available (including Qty Reserved) minus any items that have already been picked in a sales order (i.e., what’s still on your warehouse shelves).

 Quantity Reserved